HeroOfDungeon/minecraft-discord-theme/README.md

 ![image](https://github.com/user-attachments/assets/79101d90-a609-4fbb-8dc4-d739a25f047e)
 ## Install
 1. Download the `mc-font-to-dc.theme.css` file from here or from BetterDiscord (In the future)
-2. Download the font from [fontspace.com](https://www.fontspace.com/minecraft-font-f28180) and install it by double-clicking
 3. Add and enable the theme
 4. Enjoy the new font
 ## Support